JohnFTitor/space-travelers-hub/README.md

 Linter Checks are automatically run with Github actions when there's a pull request.
 If you want to run them locally, remember to have the config file in the root of the local project.

+## Testing

+Run ```npm test``` to check prepared test cases related to the website functionality simulating user interaction.
+Remember to update the snapshots if you make changes to the UI.

 ## Deployment

 Netlify is set to automatically deploy the production branch (main branch) of this project, so you don't need to worry about it.